 Unlike the other themes, we’ve looked at, Wallet uses neither WooCommerce or EDD for its multi-vendor eCommerce features and the developer has instead implemented their own solution.

 Users can create their own shops, track purchases and orders, and interact with other marketplace users by way of a built-in private messages systems.
 This e-Wallet functionality is supported, and the site can be monetized in several ways: charge for subscriptions, or choose a commission-based model, earning a percentage of every sale.

 Buddyx Multivendor eCommerce Theme Installation

-All these multivendor themes are very flexible to create multivendor marketplace website.
+All these multivendor themes are very flexible to create a multivendor marketplace website.
 I hope that this article helped you a lot in order to find the perfect multi-vendor eCommerce theme for your website.
 So, which one is your’s favorite?
-For any query feel free to comment below.
+For any queries feel free to comment below.
 Thanks for reading.